9 Unusual Ski Fines From Different Ski Resorts Around the World

-Anyone who has traveled enough knows that laws change from one place to another.ย This is true in the U.S. where state laws vary from one state to another state and is especially true when people travel from one country to the next.
-Being aware and knowing what the laws and rules are in a specific location can mean the difference between having a fun trip or a very bad one.
-This applies not only to states or countries but also to ski resorts, where the rules can change resort to resort.
+Anyone who has traveled enough knows that laws change from one place to another.
+This is true in the U.S., where state laws vary from one state to another, and is especially true when people travel from one state to another.
+Being aware of and knowing the laws and rules in a specific location can mean the difference between having a fun trip and a very bad one.
+This applies not only to states or countries but also to ski resorts, where the rules can change from resort to resort.

-VIP SKIย compiled a list of unusual ski fines from ski resorts around the world and found that each country and resort may have different restrictions for skiers and snowboarders.
-For people who like to travel and check out different ski resorts around the country or world, this is information that could save you some money when hitting a new mountain.
+VIP SKI compiled a list of unusual ski fines from ski resorts around the world and found that each country and resort may have different restrictions for skiers and snowboarders.
+For people who enjoy traveling and exploring different ski resorts around the country or the world, this information could help you save money when visiting a new mountain.

 The United States